brandonsilver/jekyll-blog/_posts/2015-01-07-exploring-malicious-wordpress-spam.markdown

 ### Summary ###

 This exploit originates as a comment designed to look like the default WordPress post.
-The first time it's viewed it runs some JavaScript which adds the PHP listed above to a plugin,
+The first time it's viewed it runs some JavaScript which adds the PHP previously described to a plugin,
 <code>hello.php</code>.
 The second time the comment is viewed it executes the plugin, in turn
 running code that

- 1. injects more PHP into the WordPress installation's settings file,
+ 1. injects more PHP into the WordPress installation's settings file, <code>wp-config.php</code>,
-<code>wp-config.php</code>,
  2. sends information back to the attackers (allowing them to execute arbitrary code with a specially-crafted request using the injected code from 1.),
  3. removes the comment, and